 You can also use Swerve Sweetener.
 Both monk fruit and Swerve cook up just as well as regular sugar.

-However, I used Bob's Red Mill Simply Sweet Decorative Sparkling Sugar on outside of the scones, for the look and texture.
+However, I used white decorative sparkling sugar on outside of the scones, for the look and texture.
 Totally optional and up to you if you want to use it.